Access for freight operators

 The documents contained below provides guidance and the application form for track access by freight operators.
 Industry standard Model Contracts are included as well as details of General Approvals for track access and ports and terminals which cover situations where you may enter or amend contracts without needing to apply to us for specific approval.

-For guidance on how to apply for a track access contract for a passenger operator (including charter and open access) please read our Criteria and procedures for the approval of track access contracts (C&Ps).
-PDF, 1,500 Kb
+For guidance on how to apply for a track access contract for a passenger operator (including charter and open access) please read our track access guidance.

 Potential new entrants to the market should familiarise themselves with our Starting Mainline Rail Operations document.
 PDF, 455 Kb